huff109/qmk_firmware/keyboards/alexi/readme.md

 # LAYOUTS

-this keyboard supports the following layouts as per baked in into the VIA specific firmware.
+This keyboard supports the following layouts as per baked in into the VIA specific firmware.

 # BASE LAYOUT
 ![Base_Layout](https://i.imgur.com/7YPRcfj.jpg)